IU-PR/Capstone_project/content/docs/Groups/To be announced.md

 | Evgenij Ivankin    | AI               | Pytorch    |
 | Vitaly Mahonin     | Mobile App       | Flutter    |
 | Timolai Andrievich | AI               | Pytorch    |

+{{< hint danger >}}
+**Feedback**
+Overall, the progress report is very short and do not describe your group progress very well.
+It is good that you feel confident in your tech stack, but it will also be wonderful to see a more detailed description of the work done.
+If you think this is an easy project and that you and your team knows exactly how it needs to be build, consider adding some features that you haven't implemented before.
+You may take an opportunity to learn new things and have fun while you building this app.

+Some specific comments - this project report say that main goal of the app is doing image processing and classification, but no details on the model, ML architecture and data is provided.
+To mee it seems rather strange, because the main part of this project is the model.
+Are you taking the open-source model or training your own?
+Are the pictures provided from the app that you already build or this is a mockup of the app?
+This report raised more questions than it provides answers, so make sure to provide more details on your next week progress report.
+3/5
+{{< /hint >}}